-Safety information
+Safety Information

 - 1. There is an 8.8m shoal adjacent to Brampton Buoy on the approaches within the pilot area.
-The pilot will keep the vessel well clear.
-The Brampton Buoy now marks this shoal. - 2.
+The Pilot will keep the vessel well clear.
+The Brampton Buoy now marks the shoal. - 2.
 The Bay of Islands weather can change rapidly.
 Sea conditions also change rapidly, especially in North Easterly weather.
 Vessels should maintain contingencies for engine availability and immediate departure if required. - 3.
-Navigation safety in the Bay of Islands is regulated under the Northland Regional Council Navigation Safety Bylaw 2017, available from the Northland Regional Council Website. - 4.
-Speed of tenders is to be five knots or less when: - Within 50 metres of any other vessel, floating structure or person in the water; or - Within 200 metres of the shore or any structure; or - On the inshore side of a row of buoys marking the limit of a five knot area; or - Within 200 metres of any vessel or floating structure that is flying Flag A. - 5.
-Refuelling of tenders is allowed, provided all precautions are taken to prevent any spill. - 6.
+Current sea conditions can be accessed via the wind and wave data buoy installed offshore outside the Bay of Islands harbour, on the northern side of the Ninepin.
+The buoy is positioned to ensure data is recorded by waves that have the greatest impact on the bay. (www.nrc.govt.nz/environment/environmental-data/environmental-data-hub) - 4.
+Navigation safety in the Bay of Islands is regulated under the Northland Regional Council Navigation Safety Bylaw 2017, available from the Northland Regional Council website. - 5.
+Speed of tenders is to be 5 knots or less when: - i.
+Within 50 metres of any other vessel, floating structure, or person in the water; or - ii.
+Within 200 metres of the shore or any structure; or - iii.
+On the inshore side of a row of buoys marking the limit of a 5-knot area; or - iv.
+Within 200 metres of any vessel or floating structure that is flying Flag A. - 6.
+Refuelling of tenders is allowed, provided all precautions are taken to prevent any spill. - 7.
 Hot work inboard is permitted provided the code of safe working practices is complied with, as well as ships safety procedures.
 Any overside work should be discussed with the Harbourmaster.